sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/operations.md

 If you are restoring a previously running environment, see the instructions for [restoring a previously running deployment](#restoring-sourcegraph-databases-into-an-existing-environment)

-1. Copy the database dump files into the `deploy-sourcegraph directory...`
-2. Start the database services
+1. Start the database services

 ```bash
 START STUFF
 ```

-3. Copy the database files into the containers
+2. Copy the database files into the containers

 ```bash
 kubectl cp ? stuff
 ```
-4. Restore the databases
+3. Restore the databases

 ```bash
 kubectl ... pgsql
 kubectl ... codeintel-db
 ```
-5. Start the remaining sourcegraph services
+4. Start the remaining sourcegraph services

 ```bash
 kubectl start stuff
 ```
-6. Verify the deployment has started
+5. Verify the deployment has started

 ```bash
 kubectl (?)